ec-jrc/lisflood-model/4_3_annex_incomplete-modules/index.md

 ```xml
 	<setoption name="repWaterLevelTs" choice="1" />
 ```
+The reporting options should be used *in addition* to the 'simulateWaterLevels' option.
+If you do not include the 'simulateWaterLevels' option, there will be nothing to report and LISFLOOD will exit with an error message.

-For maps, use the following line instead:
+For maps, the following line **and** a correction in the source code (global_modules/default_options.py) are **both** needed:

 ```xml
 	<setoption name="repWaterLevelMaps" choice="1" />
 ```

-In either case, the reporting options should be used *in addition* to the 'simulateWaterLevels' option.
-If you do not include the 'simulateWaterLevels' option, there will be nothing to report and LISFLOOD will exit with an error message.

 #### Preparation of settings file